stucchio/daywalker/readme.md

 In spite of buying and selling twice, there are actually 3 capital gains.
 We bought one batch of 10 shares at $17.50 (on 2004-08-13), and sold 7 of them (on 2004-08-16).
 Then on the 16'th, we bought 10 more shares at $17.35.
 On the 18'th, when we sold our shares, we first sold the remaining 3 shares we bought on 2004-08-13 and only then sold 4 more shares purchased on 2004-08-17.

 This is the FIFO accounting system used by the American Internal Revenue Service.

+### Logging

+Note our use of the `log` method on `Strategy`.
+The result of this can be accessed as follows:

+    >>> m.strategy_log('my_custom_log')
+       buy_order_price       date  sell_order_price
+    0           18.375 2004-08-13               NaN
+    1              NaN 2004-08-16           16.6345
+    2           18.375 2004-08-17               NaN
+    3              NaN 2004-08-18           16.4730

+This can be used to track debugging information from inside the strategy.

+For example, I am currently developing a market-neutral strategy that seems to randomly go very long or short a few times a year.
+To debug, I will keep a log of the *desired* allocation as described by the strategy.
+This will help me determine if the problem is in the core allocation logic, or if some trades are simply failing to execute.